Director of Training: Erika Chiappini, Ph.D.

-The minimum stipend for an entry-level position is $47,484 plus health insurance (based on NIH guidelines; the exact stipend may be adjusted for cost of living increases).
-The fellow is afforded 2 weeks of vacation; additional time is provided for sick leave and to attend at least one professional conference.
+Fellows are housed in the Department of Psychiatry and Behavioral Sciences, in the division of Child/Adolescent Psychiatry.
+The minimum stipend for an entry-level position is $54,840 plus health insurance (based on NIH guidelines; the exact stipend may be adjusted for cost of living increases).
+The fellow is afforded two weeks of vacation and additional professional development time and sick leave.
 Fellows may be invited to stay a second year based upon performance and mutual agreement.